saratarekg/Trip-Genie/README.md

    - **Manage your orders:** You can access your orders (pending, delivered, cancelled) by clicking the burger button (☰) at the top right corner of the navbar, then selecting 'Orders' from the menu.

-   - **View Details of Itinerary/Activity/Historical Place/Products:** You can easily access all details about by pressing its card from its corresponding General page.
+   - **View Details of Itinerary/Activity/Historical Place/Products:** You can easily access all details about a certain itinerary/activity/historical place by pressing its card from its corresponding general page.

    - **Book an Itinerary/Activity:** You can book an Itinerary/Activity by accessing the Itinerary/Activity detailed page then pressing the book button.